 In May 2015, Cipher acquired the Canadian rights to Vaniqa from Almirall S.A. (the "Vaniqa Agreement").
 Vaniqa is a prescription cream clinically proven to reduce the growth of unwanted facial hair in women.
 Vaniqa cream is an enzyme inhibitor and works by blocking an enzyme necessary for hair to grow.
 The product was approved by Health Canada in May 2001.
 The Company pays a royalty on net sales that includes the transfer price for finished goods.
 Almirall supplies finished product to Cipher.
 The Vaniqa Agreement is for a term of 10 years, which commenced in March 2015, with automatic annual renewals.
 The Company launched Vaniqa in the Canadian market on June 2, 2015.
-Vaniqa prescriptions declined by approximately 10% year over year in 2020 due to COVID 19 impacts.
+Vaniqa prescriptions grew by approximately 6% year over year in 2021 approaching pre COVID 19 levels.

-CIP-FENOFIBRATE (Lipofen[®])
+CIP-FENOFIBRATE (Lipofen®)